Allen-Synthesis/EuroPi/software/contrib/conway.md

 The six outputs are stepped CV outputs, whose values vary according to the game state.

-- `cv1`: outputs 0-10V depending on the percentage of the field occupied by living cells
+- `cv1`: outputs 0-10V depending on the Shannon entropy of the entire field
 - `cv2`: outputs 0-10V depending on the ratio between the number of new births and the current population
 - `cv3`: outputs 0-10V depending on the ratio between the number of births and the number of deaths in the latest generation